LoWang123/CopyMoveModulePackage/ReadMe.txt

 Fast Copy-Move Forgery Detection by HWEI-JEN LIN, CHUN-WEI WANG and YANG-TA KAO

-4. Source Code & Licence
+4. Licence
 ------------------------

-TODO
+The CopyMove Module Package is distributed under the MIT Licence.
+Please see licence.txt for further information.